-The sub-region of Southern Africa is extremely diverse, being home to many culture and peoples, speaking a wide variety of languages, ranging from Bantu dialects to Afrikaans, Portuguese and German.
-The southernmost region of the African Continent is also known for its beautiful landscapes and natural treasures.
+The sub-region of Southern Africa is extremely diverse, speaking a wide variety of languages, ranging from Bantu dialects to Afrikaans, Portuguese and German.
+The southernmost region of the African continent is also known for its beautiful landscapes and natural treasures.
 Activities range from adventurous escapades such as taking part in safaris and scuba diving in the reefs to laid back getaways like wine tasting and sandcastle building on beautiful beaches.
 We strongly encourage you to make the most of your time in the Southern African region by visiting more than one country.
-There is an extensive network of international bus lines, making inter-country travelling seamless and hassle-free.
-If you’re currently in the area or planning an upcoming trip, Here’s what you need to know when taking the bus in Southern Africa:
+There is an extensive network of international bus lines, making inter-country traveling seamless and hassle-free.
+If you’re currently in the area or planning an upcoming trip, here’s what you need to know when taking the bus in Southern Africa:

 Make sure to venture outside of South Africa

-Zimbabwe: the Victoria Falls, twice as high a the Niagara Falls, considered by many as one of the Seven Natural Wonders of the World
+Zimbabwe: the Victoria Falls, twice as high as the Niagara Falls, is one of the Seven Natural Wonders of the World

 Mozambique: beautiful beaches and scuba diving-friendly reefs

 Namibia: the Kalahari desert, which can be seen in the movie The Gods Must Be Crazy

 Botswana: the Okavango Delta and its incredibly diverse wildlife

 Main bus companies in Southern Africa

 There are several bus companies in the region!
 In terms of frequency of departures, coverage and overall quality, here are the two handpicked main bus companies for you: